Colonial America Unit Study American Girl Felicity Fields of Daisies

 What are Social Classes?

-Colonial America Society
+Colonial American Society

 Colonial Clothing & Society